ironhack-rmt-materials/wd-lesson-guide-and-resources/extra - post bootcamp/a - postbootcamp.md

 Some topics:
 - Junior vs. Mid vs. Senior
-- Search some job offers (eg. linkedin) & read 1 or 2 job offers.
+- Search some job offers (e.g. linkedin) & read 1 or 2 job offers.

 <!--
 @LT: see some notes in "Feeling ready" (w7d1)